 Implication in Piping Design

 In practice, professionals often refer to the pipe invert level as the floor level.
 Its counterpart, the obvert, refers to the ceiling level.
-When designing piping systems that rely on gravity flow, the pipe invert elevation is critical.
+When designing and implementing NPS piping that relies on gravity flow, the pipe invert elevation is critical.
 Engineers and architects need to ensure that flow remains positive throughout the system.
 As a result, the invert level at the outlet should always be lower than that at the inlet.
 Otherwise, it leads to poor drainage, clogs, and flooding in such systems.
 In addition, it is this elevation that determines the slope of a pipe in draining systems.
 An example of the importance of pipe invert elevation is clear in the case of the invert of a street sewer connection and the basement of a house.
 If the sewer invert connection is not low enough, then it eliminates the possibility of having a toilet in the basement.

 Similarly, the pipe invert elevation is important in force flow systems – systems that use a pump to drive the flow.
 It is not as critical as in gravity flow applications.
 In any case, the pipe invert elevation determines the amount of pressure a pump must overcome, thus, the power of the pump.
 Having a much lower elevation will minimize the pumping requirement and ultimately, the cost of the piping design.

 How to Calculate Pipe Invert Elevation